Notes on linearly H-closed spaces and od-selection principles: Introduction

-{\em Acknowledgements.} The idea of looking at selection principles for od-covers has been given to us by B. Tsaban.
-The desire to complete this paper came from the need of writing up a CV (for which this paper is actually irrelevant) M. Lazeyras asked for.
+{\em Acknowledgments.} The idea of looking at selection principles for od-covers has been given to us by B. Tsaban.
+The desire to complete this paper came from the need of writing up a Curriculum Vit\ae \ (for which this paper turned out to be irrelevant) M. Lazeyras asked for.
 We thank both of them, as well as Z. and C. Petrini (for personal reasons they know about).
+We also thank the anonymous referee of this paper for his/her numerous suggestions and corrections.
+Some of our results are actually due to him/her (and quoted such).